 Tobacco contains nicotine and can be smoked, chewed or sniffed.
 The amount of tobacco used varies from person to person and the dose of nicotine can range from 0.4 - 36mg/mL depending on the product.
 The effects of inhaling nicotine can be felt after a few seconds and usually wear off quickly.
 Oral use takes longer to kick in and will last longer.

 If you choose to use nicotine:

-Try to use a long non-printed filter or roach
+If smoking, use a filter or a long non-printed filter or roach.